-

 What are the allowable services/duties qualifying for the Innovation Grant?
 Are any services/duties prioritized over others?

 Under state law (79.038(1)(e)1., Wis.
-Stats.), DOR must give priority to innovation plans realizing savings for public safety, fire protection, and emergency services while maintaining the appropriate level of the services.
+Stats.), DOR must give priority to innovation plans for public safety, fire protection, and emergency services while maintaining the appropriate level of the services.

 Allowable services/duties: